Oren Shalev, CV

 • 2011 – 2014

 Front-end developer | Mobile Center; HP Anywhere; HP Hive.
 Web development for desktop and mobile.
-Start G11N effort across the proudct.
-Promoted to team leader upon my request.

 • 2007 – 2011